Eli Attie: Other work

 In addition to his work in television, Attie's screenplay "Smile Relax Attack" was included on the Black List, an industry list of executives' most-liked scripts, and he has done numerous uncredited movie rewrites.

 He has also been a guest on political consultant David Axelrod's podcast "The Axe Files", and on Aimee Mann and Ted Leo's podcast "The Art of Process".
 Attie was a frequent guest on "The West Wing Weekly", a podcast that ran episode-by-episode through the entire series of The West Wing.

 Attie has worked as a rock critic for The Washington Post, Slate, and other publications.
 He wrote the liner notes for Nick Lowe's 2024 album Indoor Safari.

 Attie is on the board of Let America Vote, a non-profit founded by Jason Kander that fights voter suppression.

 Awards

-Attie is a seven-time Emmy nominee and a six-time WGA award nominee; he won an Emmy Award for "The West Wing Documentary Special" and a Peabody Award for co-writing the September 11th special America: A Tribute to Heroes.
+Attie is an eight-time Emmy nominee and a six-time WGA award nominee; he won an Emmy Award for "The West Wing Documentary Special" and a Peabody Award for co-writing the September 11 special America: A Tribute to Heroes.
 He won ASCAP's Deems-Taylor award for pop music writing.